MasterShayan/Local-AI/README.md

-#  Persian Poetry Generator
+#  Local AI

-Welcome to the Persian Poetry Generator project!
+Welcome to the Local AI project!
 This project uses a pre-trained language model to generate poems in the beautiful Persian language.

 ##  Quick Start